sictweb/bti425-2020/notes/web-api-v1.md

 Using Terminal, navigate to the file system location that will hold the project.
 Create a new folder to hold the project.

 Navigate into that folder.
 Create an empty `server.js` file.
 Create an empty `index.html` file.
+It's also a good idea to create an empty `README.md` file.

 Now, initialize the folder as a Node.js app: